 Doctor of Nursing Practice

-The nursing world is changing and there is a definite push and plan for nurses to have a Doctor of Nursing Practice (DNP) as their terminal degree.
-As a leader in nursing education, Graceland's School of Nursing is proud to offer the first doctoral degree at Graceland University through this program.
-The goal of our online DNP program is to prepare nurses for advanced practice roles and as clinical scholars skilled in the translation of theory, research, clinical practice, measurement of patient outcomes and transformation of health care systems to ensure quality and safety.
-All faculty teaching in the program hold doctoral degrees (PhD or DNP) and are experienced educators.
+The nursing world is changing, and there is a definite push and plan for nurses to have a Doctor of Nursing Practice (DNP) as their terminal degree.
+As a leader in nursing education, Graceland University's School of Nursing is proud to offer the first doctoral degree at Graceland through this program.
+The goal of our online DNP program is to prepare nurses for advanced practice roles and as clinical scholars skilled in the application of theory and research, evidence-based practice, advanced clinical practice, measurement of patient outcomes, and transformation of health care systems to ensure quality and safety.
+All faculty teaching in the online doctoral program hold doctoral degrees (PhD or DNP) and are experienced educators.

-Doctoral education is a critical and life-changing decision.
-To help you make this important decision and determine which doctoral program (PhD or DNP) is right for you, go to https://www.surveymonkey.com/s/DANStudentAssessment and complete the Robert Wood Johnson Foundation “Doctoral Advancement in Nursing Student Self-Assessment”.
+Deciding to enroll in a doctoral program in nursing can be a critical and life-changing decision.
+To help you make this important decision and determine if the DNP is right for you, go to www.aacn.nche.edu/dnp-home.

-NURS8100 Professionalism, Ethics and Issues 3 s.h. (field experiences)
+NURS8100 Professionalism, Ethics and Issues 3 s.h. (includes field experiences; 12 practice hours)

-NURS8120 Health Systems Policy and Regulation 3 s.h. (field experiences)
+NURS8120 Health Systems Policy and Regulation 3 s.h. (includes field experiences; 8 practice hours)

 NURS8130 Biostatistics 3 s.h.

 NURS8140 Epidemiology 3 s.h. (includes field experiences; 16 practice hours).

 NURS8200 Evaluation of Research for Evidence Based Practice 3 s.h.